fmjstudios/helm/charts/linkwarden/README.md

 # FMJ Studios - Linkwarden Helm Chart <img src="https://raw.githubusercontent.com/linkwarden/linkwarden/4640c1c966d37b7fc22e4ebfcb244d03da1d6d82/assets/logo.png" alt="Linkwarden Logo" width="175" height="175" align="right" loading="lazy">

-Linkwarden is a self-hosted, open-source collaborative bookmark manager to collect, organize and archive webpages.
-The objective is to organize useful webpages and articles you find across the web in one place, and since useful webpages can go away (see the inevitability of Link Rot), Linkwarden also saves a copy of each webpage as a Screenshot and PDF, ensuring accessibility even if the original content is no longer available.
+Linkwarden is a self-hosted, open-source collaborative bookmark manager to collect, organize and archive web pages.
+The objective is to organize useful web pages and articles you find across the web in one place, and since useful web pages can go away (see the inevitability of Link Rot), Linkwarden also saves a copy of each web page as a Screenshot and PDF, ensuring accessibility even if the original content is no longer available.

 Additionally, Linkwarden is designed with collaboration in mind, sharing links with the public and/or allowing multiple